SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_app/Dashboard_Gateway_installation.md

 ### Testing the reverse proxy functionality

-To test whether the reverse proxy is working properly, do the following:

-1. Enter `https://gateway/maps/maps.aspx?config=yourmapconfig` or `https://gateway/videothumbnails/video.htm` in your browser's address bar.
+To test whether the reverse proxy is working properly, enter `https://gateway/maps/maps.aspx?config=yourmapconfig` or `https://gateway/videothumbnails/video.htm` in your browser's address bar.

-1. If the reverse proxy was configured correctly, you should see the login screen of the DataMiner Maps module or the VideoThumbnails web page.
+If the reverse proxy was configured correctly, you should see the login screen of the DataMiner Maps module or the VideoThumbnails web page.
 It should be possible to log in.